-Like here in the United States the precursor to (colazione) Italian breakfast food is hot steaming coffee; maybe in the form of espresso or cappuccino; usually hot chocolate, plain milk and hot milk are also included.
+Before learning how to make Italian breakfast food, you should learn a little about serving a full breakfast or colazione, as it is called in Italian.
+Like here in the United States the precursor to this meal is hot steaming coffee.
+This coffee might be in the form of espresso or cappuccino; usually hot chocolate, plain milk and hot milk are also included.

-This is where the similarities end between this first meal in the two different countries.
-The traditional Italian breakfast food is continental in style with the offerings of cake, cookies, sweet bread and fette biscottate (a crisp bread or toast) with butter and jam.
+Coffee is where the similarities end with this first meal between the Unites States and Italian.
+If you want to know how to make Italian breakfast food, you should know this meal is continental in style with the offerings of cake, cookies, sweet bread and fette biscottate (a crisp bread or toast) with butter and jam.

-If you are traveling to Italy from other countries like the United States, you should keep in mind what the typical Italian breakfast food menu is like.
+You should know how to make Italian breakfast food if you are traveling to Italy from other countries like the United States.
+Keep in mind what the typical meal is like.
 Do not expect the large breakfast buffets that are available here with the ham, bacon, sausage, eggs, biscuits, gravy, pancakes and on and on; if you do find them that cater to foreigners you will pay high prices for them.
 But even saying this, most Americans tell me that they like this light breakfast style; it is fast so they can get on with the day.
 I am told that most beds and breakfast businesses are restricted by their license to only serve the guests prepackaged foods so keep this in mind.

 If tourists decide to eat Italian breakfast food in a coffee shop they might find a little bit more in the offerings.
 Besides traditional food like the pieces of cake, cookies and sweet bread like a panettone recipe you might be able to purchase brioche, filled croissants.
 Maybe even fruit, yogurt and cereals will be available; mostly (finger foods) to eat while standing or walking.
 Today with the massive influx of tourists visiting Italy, the idea of larger breakfast menus are becoming more popular.
 In some regions, in a few hotels full breakfast is available including meats, pancakes, eggs or omelets such as frittatas.